 The configuration of your grill will help dictate your grilling experience.
 If you prefer a permanent lavish spread, with all the possible bells and whistles, you might want to consider a built-in island.
 If you favor simplicity and a smaller footprint with just as much functionality, a post-mount grill might be more your style.
 If portability is your priority, a countertop or on-cart grill can offer you the mobility you desire.

 For a truly customizable experience, consider creating your own outdoor kitchen with the help of a built-in BBQ.
 Built-in islands are synonymous with luxury and can make your grilling area into a resort-style entertaining space.
-Stay inspired by adding exciting features to your island such as a sink, refrigerator, trash can, and lots of storage options.
+Stay inspired by adding exciting features to your island such as a sink, refrigerator, and lots of storage options.

 Lightweight portable grills are ideal for avid campers, RV lovers, and tailgaters.
 Smaller than their built-in cousins, the tabletop grill sits directly on top of a flat surface.
 Not just for grilling on the go, a countertop grill makes an excellent addition to any outdoor space.
+Not to mention, griddles and pizza ovens are also available in countertop styles.

 Perhaps the most common configuration of grills, on-cart grills come with a base to put your grill head unit on.
 In some cases, grills are sold as a unit with the cart, but other companies offer configurable options for purchase, so you can decide what is right for your needs.
 Carts often feature wheels for ease of transport and storage options such as drawers or cabinets.
 Some carts even feature side shelves, bottle openers, or side burners.